rystanley/genepopedit/README.md

   * plink: <http://pngu.mgh.harvard.edu/~purcell/plink/download.shtml>

-** NOTE THAT appveyor BUILD FAILURE IS LINKED TO AN ERROR IN THE BUILD CHECK AND NOT *genepopedit* itself.
+** Note that appveyor build 'failure' is linked to an error in the build check and not *genepopedit* itself.
 This package has been tested on Windows, Linux (Unbuntu & Mint), and IOS operating systems. **

 ***